lucthienphong1120/stdsys.h/README.md

 ...
 and more other

+---
 ## Download

-<a href="https://github.com/lucthienphong1120/stdsys.h/archive/refs/heads/main.zip">Download the library</a>
+You can click <a href="https://github.com/lucthienphong1120/stdsys.h/archive/refs/heads/main.zip">Download the library</a> or using Git
 ```
 git clone https://github.com/lucthienphong1120/stdsys.h.git
 ```
+---
+### Set up

+To use this library, you must right click and run the setup.exe with administrator to automatic setup

-To use this library, copy the 2 files stdsys.h and basic.h to the following path
+Or you can manually copy 2 files stdsys.h and basic.h to the following path
 ```
 C:\Program Files (x86)\Dev-Cpp\MinGW64\include
 ```

 <a href="https://www.youtube.com/watch?v=RJ-Tw1pEGZw">See this video</a>

+---
 ## Usage

 This library must be called after other library when include to avoid library conflicts and unexpected bugs occurred.